elastic/elasticsearch-hadoop/README.md

 ## Feedback / Q&A
 We're interested in your feedback!
 You can find us on the User [mailing list](https://groups.google.com/forum/?fromgroups#!forum/elasticsearch) - please append `[Hadoop]` to the post subject to filter it out.
 For more details, see the [community](http://www.elastic.co/community) page.

+## Online Documentation

+The latest reference documentation is available online on the project [home page](http://www.elastic.co/guide/en/elasticsearch/hadoop/index.html).
+Below the README contains _basic_ usage instructions at a glance.

 ## Usage

 ### Configuration Properties